Science Learning Hub logo

 Spray irrigators watering farm land.

-Irrigation is a method used to water farm land.
-Unfortunately it removes water from rivers and can cause surface run-off and leaching.
+Irrigation is a method used to water agricultural land.
+The water comes from rivers, lakes and aquifers.
+Irrigation can cause surface run-off and leaching of pollutants to surface and groundwater.

 Glossary